Ernakulam Lok Sabha constituency

-Ernakulam Lok Sabha constituency is one of the 20 Lok Sabha (parliamentary) constituencies in Kerala state in southern india.
+Ernakulam Lok Sabha constituency is one of the 20 Lok Sabha (parliamentary) constituencies in Kerala state in southern India.

 It comprises 7 legislative assembly constituencies.
-The constituency is dominated by Latin Catholics who constitutes half of the population.
-Eleven of the twelve legislatures were from this community.
+The constituency is dominated by Latin Catholics, making this seat a Congress stronghold.
+Eleven of the twelve legislatures were from this community, and the Left parties have only succeeded here by contesting independents, barring once.

 Assembly segments

 Ernakulam Lok Sabha constituency is composed of the following assembly segments: